Soviet war crimes: Murders of civilians

 On several occasions during World War II, Soviet soldiers set fire to buildings, villages, or parts of cities, and they used deadly force against locals who attempted to put out the fires.
-Most Red Army atrocities took place only in what was regarded as hostile territory (see Przyszowice massacre).
+Most Red Army atrocities took place only in what was regarded as hostile territory, however, there were several massacres committed in Poland, e.g. the Przyszowice massacre.
 Soldiers of the Red Army, together with members of the NKVD, frequently looted German transport trains in Poland in 1944 and 1945.

 For the Germans, the organized evacuation of civilians before the advancing Red Army was delayed by the Nazi government, so as not to demoralize the troops, who were by now fighting in their own country.
-Nazi propaganda — originally meant to stiffen civil resistance by describing in gory and embellished detail Red Army atrocities such as the Nemmersdorf massacre — often backfired and created panic.
+Nazi propaganda—originally meant to stiffen civil resistance by describing in gory and embellished detail Red Army atrocities such as the Nemmersdorf massacre—often backfired and created panic.
 Whenever possible, as soon as the Wehrmacht retreated, local civilians began to flee westward on their own initiative.

 Fleeing before the advancing Red Army, large numbers of the inhabitants of the German provinces of East Prussia, Silesia, and Pomerania died during the evacuations, some from cold and starvation, some during combat operations.
 A significant percentage of this death toll, however, occurred when evacuation columns encountered units of the Red Army.
 Civilians were run over by tanks, shot, or otherwise murdered.
 Women and young girls were raped and left to die.

 In addition, fighter bombers of the Soviet air force flew bombing and strafing missions that targeted columns of refugees.

-Although mass executions of civilians by the Red Army were seldom publicly reported, there is a known incident in Treuenbrietzen, where at least 88 male inhabitants were rounded up and shot on 1 May 1945.
-The incident took place after a victory celebration in which numerous girls from Treuenbrietzen were raped and a Red Army lieutenant-colonel was shot by an unknown assailant.
-Some sources claim that as many as 1,000 civilians may have been executed during the incident.